• CAREER RECORD: 326-227 (.590)/22 seasons

 Hyde has served on the ITA Southeast Region Committee for the past eight years and most recently served as Regional Chair for three years.
 Hyde was also selected to coach the USTA U18 Florida Section team, representing at the U18 National Team Championships.
 In July 2016, Hyde led Team Florida to a fourth-place finish in the prestigious event that regularly includes the top junior players in the United States.

-Last season, Florida State battled through an injury-plagued season to finish with a 14-13 record and a second-round finish in the ACC Tournament.
+In 2016, Florida State battled through an injury-plagued season to finish with a 14-13 record and a second-round finish in the ACC Tournament.
 Fifth-year senior Daneika Borthwick, one of the great players in school history, was named All-ACC for the fourth time, just the third Seminole to reach that feat of sustained excellence.
 Borthwick also was ranked as high as No. 31 in the country after a string of victories midseason against Top 50 competition.
 Borthwick also earned a trip to the NCAA Tournament singles draw for the first time in her career.